-Roof trusses are supplied prefabricated and certified by your kit home builder.
+Prefab roof trusses are supplied and certified by your kit home provider.
 As a matter of fact most authorities demand certified framing to be delivered pre-built these days, so building roof trusses on site can make certifying them a trial.
 In most circumstances, they are supported by external walls, with the bottom chord sitting on the ribbon plate of the walls at the 'heal'.
 Modern roof framing is "gang nailed" for superior rigidity and strength.
 There are many types including 'common' or 'fink' trusses, 'howe', 'king' and 'queen' trusses.

 1. Laying out the trusses on top of the walls